mrjones-plip/mrjones-medic-scratch/github-concepts/readme.md

 ## commit

 * changes are recorded to your clone when you `commit` them
-* changes are shared with others when you `push` your commits to from where you cloned
+* shared changes by `push`ing your commits back to where you cloned from
 * any changes you make can be reverted at any time
 * any changes you do not `push` can not be seen by others